Quickstarts

 The Overview page is the home screen for a context.
 It shows:

-• Counts — how many documents, entities, scopes, and queries the context currently has.
+• Counts — how many documents, entities, scopes, and queries the context currently has (each tile links to its view).
 A brand-new context typically shows one scope (your principal's root write region) and zero everywhere else until you chat, upload, or register more paths.

 • Shortcuts — into Playground, Memory, Documents, and Scopes.